Margaret Heffernan: TED

 In July 2019, she gave her fourth talk for TED at TEDSummit 2019 about the need for more human skills and less technology to solve problems in business, government and life in the modern age.
+This book was based on her book "Uncharted: How To Navigate The Future" which was published immediately before the COVID-19 pandemic in 2020.

 Books

 Heffernan writes from her experience, saying she started writing about business because "nothing captured the reality of running companies."

 The Naked Truth

 The Naked Truth: A Working Woman’s Manifesto about Business and What Really Matters was published in 2004.
 The book looked at the barriers to women's equality in the workplace and collected experiences and advice from successful business women who had overcome them.
 In particular, the book examined women’s attitudes about power and how they define and use power differently from men.
 The book argued that men see power as expressed through personal or organizational dominance, while women see power as derived from orchestration.
 Men express ambition as getting to the top, while women see ambition as the ability to live and work freely.
 The book concludes by arguing that what women bring to the workplace is distinctive and highly suited to the non-linear complexities of modern business.